EricaMOliveira/EricaMOliveira/README.md

-- 👋 Hi, I’m @EricaMOliveira
+- 👋 Hi, I’m @EricaMOliveira.
-- 👀 I'm interested in acquiring new knowledge
+- 👀 I'm interested in acquiring new knowledge.
-- 🌱 I'm currently learning English and software developer
+- 🌱 I'm currently learning English and software developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on new projects.
 - 📫 How to reach me ...

 <!---